[TRACKER] UEFI PXE support

 2) when creating the pxelinux.cfg/m-a-c-a-d-d-r files, well, don't create those, write out a grub config.

-#3 Updated by Aaron Stone over 3 years ago
+#3 Updated by Aaron Stone almost 4 years ago

 ... on further thought, the easiest way to achieve 1) is to simply not supersede the filename.
 The logic can, and should, be done in the subnet, where it can be conditional on the client and always deliver the correct filename!

-#6 Updated by Lukas Zapletal almost 3 years ago
+#6 Updated by Lukas Zapletal about 3 years ago

 Foreman and EFI and qemu/kvm